Zy0d0x0/Sat-Tracker/README.md

 # Com Port

-The comport currently only will interface with Celetron telescope mounts.
+The RS232 serial com port currently will only interface with Celetron telescope mounts.

 # Current Known Bugs Todo.